 Reviews Report

-- Car insurance rates in West Virginia are slightly more expensive than the national average
+- Car insurance rates in West Virginia are generally below the national average in current 2024–2025 studies (Bankrate; The Zebra).

 West Virginia drivers have a number of options when it comes to car insurance.
 That can make it challenging to find the right car insurance in West Virginia for each driver’s particular needs.
 We did the research to find the best car insurance in West Virginia based on average premiums, policy options, discounts, customer service, and third-party ratings.
+Our analysis incorporates 2025 rate studies from Bankrate and The Zebra, satisfaction and service benchmarks from J.D.
+Power, and the latest NAIC benchmark via the Insurance Information Institute.
 The companies we recommend for best West Virginia car insurance are USAA, State Farm, Nationwide, and Erie.

 The 4 Best Auto Insurance Companies in West Virginia